verana-labs/verana-docs/docs/use/ecosystems/60-pay-per-issuance-or-verification/10-how-ppi-and-ppv-work.md

 :::

 :::tip
-This is privacy preserving, as only Alice and Bob know about the sessionids.
+This is privacy preserving, as only Alice and Bob know about the sessionid(s).
 :::